- Does this office offer information on all scholarship opportunities?

 Once you enroll at a new school, you start fresh academically.
 Your academic record does not come with you, even if you are transferring from another college (credits are transferrable, grades are not).
 Before we can determine if you are a candidate for a monetary award based on your grades, you need to establish an academic record.
 We have determined that two semesters of full-time work is usually the minimum threshold on which we will measure eligibility.

 We automatically review students for merit scholarships.
 A high GPA will certainly help you, but it is not a guarantee of an award.
 We strongly encourage students interested in receiving merit scholarships to complete an admissions application by the early action deadline of November 1.

 Yes, it can.
 This office is required to notify the Office of Financial Aid Services of all awards made.
 Frequently, financial aid packages include loans which require repayment.
 If you also qualify for a scholarship, we can often replace the loan with a scholarship that requires no repayment.
 This reduces your overall indebtedness.
 In rare cases, if you are receiving full financial aid, you may not be eligible to receive scholarship funding.
 This is an unlikely, though possible, scenario.

-No, classes taken through the College of Advancing and Professional Studies will be at the student's expense and not covered by a UMass Boston merit scholarship.
+No, classes taken through Continuing and Professional Studies (CAPS) will be at the student's expense and not covered by a UMass Boston merit scholarship.
 This includes most online courses, off-site and Saturday courses, as well as summer and winter session courses.